I'M HOI: Inertia-aware Monocular Capture of 3D Human-Object Interactions: More Experiments

 \subsection{Ablation on Regularization Terms}

-To further evaluate the effectiveness of regularization terms in interaction diffusion filter training, we compare the performance of full model with downgraded versions that discard each term.
-As reported in Table~\ref{tab:eval_reg}, $\mathcal{L}_{\text{off}}$, restricting object to a more specific and precise region, improves accuracy. $\mathcal{L}_{\text{consist}}$ regularizes predicted joint rotations to comply with detected 3D joints after forward kinematics, which prevents overfitting to pseudo ground-truth annotations.
-Both $\mathcal{L}_{\text{vel}}$ and $\mathcal{L}_{\text{imu}}$ improves performance in temporal dimension.
-However, only applying $\mathcal{L}_{\text{vel}}$ can lead to oversmooth results since the physical dynamics is lost.
-Incorporating second-order supervision $\mathcal{L}_{\text{imu}}$ is verified profitable for not only smooth but also physically plausible capturing.
+To further evaluate the effectiveness of the regularization terms in training of interaction diffusion filter, we conduct a comparative analysis of the full model against downgraded versions that exclude individual terms.
+As reported in Table~\ref{tab:eval_reg}, the inclusion of $\mathcal{L}_{\text{off}}$ restricts objects to a more specific and precise region. $\mathcal{L}_{\text{consist}}$ enforces predicted joint rotations to align with detected 3D joints after forward kinematics, which prevents overfitting to pseudo ground-truth annotations.
+Both $\mathcal{L}_{\text{vel}}$ and $\mathcal{L}_{\text{imu}}$ contribute to improve performance in the temporal domain.
+However, only applying $\mathcal{L}_{\text{vel}}$ may lead to oversmooth results due to the loss of physical dynamics.
+Incorporating second-order supervision $\mathcal{L}_{\text{imu}}$ is verified beneficial, not only for smooth results but also for capturing physically plausible interaction motions.